 Approximate registration fees (if fees change, the difference will be nominal)

-RUN A HALF MARATHON (separate registration fee of $100 USD)
+RUN A HALF MARATHON - separate registration fee of $100 USD (April) / $90 USD (October)

-RUN A 5K (separate registration fee of $50 USD)
+RUN A 5K - separate registration fee of $70 USD (October only)

 Almost anyone can run in the amateur marathon, half marathon, or 10K alongside professional runners.
-Americans and other nationalities can apply!
 There are no official qualifying times for the amateur marathon.
-However, you must either FINISH or STOP within 4 hours and 30 minutes for all lengths.
+However, you must either FINISH or STOP within 5 hours for all lengths.

 All participants will receive an exclusive official award certificate, high-quality Pyongyang Marathon medal, Pyongyang Marathon branded t-shirt, timing chips, and other exclusive goodies.
 All winners also receive an official souvenir.